thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 7c9855e6f3c0        coblox/bitcoin-core:0.17.0        ... bitcoin
 66a52568666d        coblox/parity-poa:v2.5.9-stable   ... ethereum
 ```
-Indeed we have bitcoind, parity and cnds running.
+Indeed we have bitcoind, parity and 2 cnds running.

+#### `Writing configuration in env file...✓`

+Writes useful information to `~/.create-comit-app/env`.

-Let's have a look at this `env` file:
+Let's have a look at this `env` file in more details:

 ```
 cat ~/.create-comit-app/env